-having to indemnify clients with respect to losses they incurred as a result of the alleged infringement; and having to establish alternative sources for products supplied to us by third parties, as discussed above in the risk factor regarding their dependence on limited source suppliers.
+having to indemnify

+having to establish

+alternative sources for products supplied to us by third parties, as discussed above in the risk factor regarding their dependence on limited source suppliers.

 Our failure to prevail against any third party infringement claim could have a material adverse effect on our business and financial results.
 Even if we are not found liable in a claim for intellectual property infringement, such a claim could result in substantial costs, diversion of resources and management attention, termination of customer contracts and harm to our reputation.